• Skip to primary navigation

 Vegan Stroganoff Recipe

 This truly is the best vegan mushroom stroganoff!
-The ultra-rich and creamy sauce coats every bite of this jackfruit and mushroom loaded dish, and it's ready to eat in less than one hour!
+The ultra-rich and creamy sauce coats every bite of this mushroom-loaded dish, and it's ready to eat in less than one hour!
 Serve with pasta for a super-satisfying meal that everyone will love!

 5 from 9 votes